radcamp/radcamp.github.io/Marseille2020/RADCamp-Day1-AM.md

 page has a good figure depicting the logic behind how quality scores are encoded.

 In this case the restriction enzyme leaves a TGCAT overhang.
 Can you find this sequence in the raw data?
+What's going on with that other stuff at the beginning of each read?

 To get a better view of the data quality, without looking at individual reads, we use automated approaches to check the quality.
 We will use